Parallels between quaternionic and matrix nullstellens\"atze: Introduction

 \section{Introduction}

-The aim of this paper is to discuss and improve on two recent generalizations of Hilbert's Nullstellensatz.
-The first one extends it from complex polynomials to central quaternionic polynomials (see \cite[Theorem 1.2]{ap1} and \cite[Theorem 1.5]{aya}, or the equivalence of claims (1), (2) and (3) of Theorem \ref{thmb} below) while the second one extends it to complex matrix polynomials (see \cite[Theorem 4]{cimpric}, or the equivalence of claims (1), (4) and (5) of Theorem \ref{thmd} below.)
+The aim of this paper is to discuss and improve on three recent generalizations of Hilbert's Nullstellensatz.
+The first and the second one extend it from complex polynomials to central quaternionic polynomials (see the Strong Nullstellensatz \cite[Theorem 1.2]{ap1} by G. Alon and E. Paran and the Explicit Hilbert’s Nullstellensatz over quaternions \cite[Theorem 1.5]{aya} by M. Aryapoor; i.e. claims (1) and (2) of Theorem \ref{thmb} below) while the third one extends it to matrix polynomials (see the one-sided Hilbert’s Nullstellensatz for matrix polynomials \cite[Theorem 4]{cimpric} by the author; i.e. claims (3) and (4) of Theorem \ref{thmd} below.)

-It is interesting to note that these two generalizations went into completely different directions.
-The first one is about an explicit version and about completely prime left ideals while the second one is about prime and semiprime left ideals.
-We will complement central quaternionic nullstellensatz with results about prime and semiprime left ideals.
-(Our first main result is the equivalence of claims (1), (4) and (5) of Theorem \ref{thmb}.)
-We will also complement complex matrix nullstellensatz with an explicit version and results about completely prime ideals.
-(Our second main result is the equivalence of claims (1), (2) and (3) of Theorem \ref{thmd}.)
-Our main results therefore make both generalizations entirely parallel which suggests a possible existence of a deeper theory.
-Before we formulate them we need some notation.
+It is interesting to note that these results went into completely different directions.
+The results about quaternionic polynomials are about an explicit version and about completely prime left ideals while the results about matrix polynomials are about prime and semiprime left ideals.
+For quaternionic polynomials we will complement these results with results about prime and semiprime left ideals (see claims (3) and (4) of Theorem \ref{thmb}) while for matrix polynomials we will complement them with an explicit version and results about completely prime ideals (see claims (1) and (2) of Theorem \ref{thmd}).
+In summary, we will show that the results about quaternionic and matrix polynomials are entirely parallel which suggests a possible existence of a deeper theory.

+We start with some notation.
 Let $\HH[x_1,\ldots,x_d]$ be the ring of quaternionic polynomials in $d$ central variables.
 For every quaternionic polynomial

 and every point $a=(a_1,\ldots,a_d) \in \HH^d$, we define the value $f(a)$ by